markreha/cloudworkshop/sdk/docs/development/README.md

 5. See the IoT.sql DDL script in the SDK to create your Database Schema.
 6. Add the Project to your Tomcat Server (using the /cloudservices path for your web module.

-Building the Reporting Template App
+Building the IoT Reporting Template App
 --------
 To build in Codenvy:
 1. Create a new Workspace using the PHP runtime.